sverhoeven/chef-nlesc-jenkins/README.md

 The recipe requires the user and it's home dir to exist.

+## SenchaCmd

+This recipe installs SenchaCmd.

+## RDKit

+This recipe installs RDKit with inchi suppport.
+RDKit has to be compiled as RDKit from distro are missing inchi support.

 ## Xenon

-This cookbook makes a test account and config file for running the Octopus testsuite.
+This recipe makes a test account and config file for running the Octopus testsuite.

 It also disables hashing of known hosts and automaticly accepts new host keys.